 With that being said, there is a right way and a wrong to go about doing so.
 If you need to, spend a little time getting educated on how to approach your loved one.
 You’ll discover that once addiction takes place, your loved one is no longer in the driver’s seat but that their life is being run by drugs or alcohol.

 It won’t help to ask why your friend doesn’t just stop.
 It won’t help to tell your child that she’s destroying her life.
 To truly help your friend or family member to find true recovery and treatment, you will need to stop enabling them and point them in the right direction.

 So then what will help your loved one that is battling addiction?
 Do your best to have a talk with them in a way that doesn’t guilt or shame them.
 It’s important to be supportive.
 Ask open-ended questions such as:

 How do you think your life would be different if didn’t have to be using anymore?

 How would you like your life to change?

 It’s also a good idea to consider hiring an intervention specialist.
 Remember that you want your loved one to know that you will always love and support them, although you won’t help them destroy their lives.

 Hope and healing at Any Length Retreat

-Any Length Retreat is a residential treatment center located in Pflugerville, just north of Austin.
+Any Length Retreat is an addiction recovery residence located in Pflugerville, just north of Austin.
 We believe everyone deserves a chance to live a free, happy and peaceful life.
 We’ll assist you in getting sober but, more importantly, we’ll help you learn the skills and tools needed in order to live a good life.